-Playing the organ in street shoes is acceptable as long as they're absolutely clean, of the right construct, and made of the right materials [See blog, Balance in Organ Playing, Part I], but many teachers request that their students obtain special shoes for organ playing for good and sufficient reasons.
+Playing the organ in street shoes is acceptable as long as they're clean, of the right construct, and made of the right materials, but many teachers rightly request that their students obtain a special pair of shoes for organ playing for a number of reasons, all good and sufficient.

 In areas of the world where special organ shoes may be difficult to obtain, other types of shoes can be bought and repurposed for organ playing.

-These shoes (photo) are made by Capezio, a Connecticut based company, though they differ somewhat from the dance shoes this company also sells [See blog, Shoes, Part IV]'; they fit snugly but not too tight and are lightweight with a thin suede sole and thin narrow heel; they are not used for general purpose walking but for playing the pedals only; their specialized construction makes them very poor street shoes for general footwear.
+These shoes (photo) are made by Capezio, a Connecticut-based company, though they differ somewhat from the dance shoes this company also sells [See blog, Shoes, Part IV]; they fit snugly but not too tight and are lightweight with a thin suede sole and thin narrow heel; they are not used for general purpose walking but strictly for playing the pedals of an organ; their specialized construction makes them very poor street shoes for general footwear.

-This should come as no surprise -- the more specialized an item is, the better it will be to do that one thing extremely well at the sacrifice of doing other things well; this is instantly evident to any who study all the national and historic schools of organ building which have developed in Europe during the last 700 years.
+This should come as no surprise -- the more specialized something is, the better it will do one thing and the less well it will do everything else; this is instantly evident to anyone who has made a comprehensive study of all the many and varied national and historic schools of organ building which have come and gone in the Western world during the last 700 years.

-Many types of footwear, however, are unsuitable for pedaling; these include sandals, sneakers and other rubber soled shoes, flip flops, clogs, and any other shoe that fails to hug the heel, platform shoes, any other "chunky shoes," boots, or any other heavy or inflexible shoes that would slow or decrease the agility of the feet [See blog, A Third Hand], and men's "wing tip" dress shoes which have soles that project.
+Many types of footwear, however, are unsuitable for pedalling; these include sandals, tennis shoes, sneakers and other rubber soled shoes, flip-flops, clogs, and any other shoe that fails to hug the heel, platform shoes, any other "chunky shoes," boots, or any other heavy or inflexible shoes that would slow or decrease the agility of the feet [See blog, A Third Hand], and men's "wing tip" dress shoes which have soles that project.

 (con't in Part II)